mnemnion/imp/Forge/markdown/Orc/Orcish 2015.md

 ##Words

-Orcs parlay through the simplest parser that could possibly work.
+Orcs parley through the simplest parser that could possibly work.
 If they receive a byte that isn't phonemically valid, undefined behavior occurs, which normally includes ignoring you, and may also provoke consternation or even hostility.
 Given a `numba`, they try to make a number out of it, and remember that number.
 They will stop if they see a `spaz` or indeed any phoneme which is not a `numba`.
 How many numbaz they eat before digesting depends on the Orc.
 I don't know or care what your architectural width is, nor which end it cracks the egg from.
 Orcish is a language, it's up to the users to understand each other.

 If an Orc can't make a `numba`, it makes a `slang`.
 This is either one `letta` or `roon` followed by a `spaz`, or it is one `letta` or `roon` followed by a non-spaz phoneme.